pmongeon/CAIS2025/content/venue.md

 Kenneth C. Rowe Management Building
 6100 University Ave, Halifax, NS

+Please note the conference will be taking place mainly in rooms 1007, 1016, 1009, 5053, and the Rowe atrium.

 ## Getting to the Venue

 Dalhousie University’s Studley campus is conveniently located near public transportation options, making it easy for attendees to reach the venue from various parts of the city.